BloomTech-Labs/human-rights-first-ds-c/README.md

 ### Data Science API built using:

+- Python
+- Docker
+- FastAPI
+- AWS Elastic Beanstalk

 #### _Data Science goes here_

 🚫 Why did you choose this framework?

-- Works well with FastAPI
-- Recommended to us
-- Wanted to learn an in-demand framework
+- Wanted to gain insight to AWS
+- Docker makes environments easier
+- FastAPI has been gaining traction over Flask

 🚫List the rest of the data science features and libraries in the same format as the framework above.